 I believe in parchment paper.
-It’s a DREAM for clean up and prevents burning.
+It’s a DREAM for clean-up and prevents burning.
 I hardly ever bake without it, and these ginger cookies are no exception.
-Some ginger cookies have a tendency to scorch on the bottom, and I’ve found that a light-colored baking sheet lined with parchment paper (or a silicone baking mat) is a fail proof plan for perfectly baked ginger cookies.
+Some ginger cookies have a tendency to scorch on the bottom, and I’ve found that a light-colored baking sheet lined with parchment paper (or a silicone baking mat) is a fail-proof plan for perfectly baked ginger cookies.
 (I think even Ina would approve.)

-Let’s talk almond flour.
+LET’S TALK ALMOND FLOUR.
 You really want to use finely ground, blanched almond flour.
 It’s got the finest grain and makes a BIG difference in how these bake up.
 I’ve had good luck with Honeyville almond flour, Trader Joe’s blanched almond flour, etc.

 Because the density of almond flour varies brand to brand depending on how finely ground it is, you may possibly want to add an extra tablespoon or two of almond flour to your dough if you are using a different brand than the ones I’ve mentioned.
 If you’re nervous, you can bake a test batch with just 2-3 cookies and see how they spread.
 If they spread more than you like, add a bit more flour and give that a whirl.

-Keeping your cookies from spreading.
+DON’T SKIP THIS STEP!!!
 The chilling step is pretty critical for preventing too much spread.
 Parchment or a silicone baking mat will also help, so it’s really worth using one.
 (Not to mention the easy clean-up!)

-Sweetness.
+A NOTE ON SWEETENERS.
 I’ve made these with both coconut sugar and maple sugar.
 They’re delicious either way.
 If you don’t have either one (or don’t follow a paleo diet), you can substitute half white and half brown sugar.

 Second, I know that turbinado sugar is NOT paleo approved.
 It’s an optional step, and one I’m happy to take during the holidays for a treat.
 I really love the crispy, sugary crunch it gives to the outside of the cookie (not to mention the sparkle!), but if you’re strictly paleo, you can skip that step.

-A note on shortening.
+A NOTE ON SHORTENING.
 If you’re rolling your eyes at the idea of using shortening, I understand.
 I use Spectrum or Nutiva brands (non-hydrogenated and more sustainably sourced).
 If you’re not dairy free, butter would also work, so feel free to substitute it in, if you prefer.